 How Is Credit Calculated?

-You credit score is a number generated from several factors gleaned from your credit history.
+If you wanted to know, a credit score is a number generated from several factors extracted from your credit history.

-- Amount of time account has been open
+- Amount of Time an Account has been Open

-Your credit score can change for a variety of reasons, and sometimes, though something might seem sensible in helping elevate it, you could actually harm your credit.
+Your credit score can change for a variety of reasons, and sometimes, what seems like it will help raise your score could actually do the opposite and harm your credit score.

-This is why it is always advisable to submit your loan request to the bank, receive feedback, and then make decisions about your credit.
+We like to recommend that you submit your loan request to the bank, receive feedback, and then make decisions about your credit.

 Credit Score and Debt-to-Income Ratio

-Like I mentioned earlier, your credit score is not the only part of your finances that is taken into consideration when you are seeking a home loan.
-Another factor—sometimes reflected in your credit score and sometimes not—is your debt-to-income ratio.
+Like I mentioned earlier, your credit score is not the only part of your finances that is taken into consideration when you seek a home loan.
+Another factor – sometimes reflected in your credit score and sometimes not – is your debt-to-income ratio.

-This means a loan officer is evaluating your income in relation to the amount of debt you currently have.
-Their job is to ensure that you will be able to successfully make the payments on your mortgage along with that of your current debts.
+Well, it just means a loan officer is evaluating your income in relation to the amount of debt you currently have.
+Their job is to ensure that you will be able to successfully make the payments on your mortgage along with your current debts.